Lethal Weapon 3: Plot

 Cole discovers that Darryl's gun, the armor-piercing bullets, and the arms they recovered were originally in police custody, meant to be destroyed, and Travis stole them; they revoke his credentials from the system.
 They further tie the guns to Tyrone and interrogate him.
 He directs them to an auto garage from where many of Travis' henchmen work.
 Riggs, Murtaugh, and Cole manage to arrest several of the men.

 Meanwhile, Travis has one of his men hack into the computer system to find another arms storage area.
 To steal the guns using Captain Murphy's credentials, he forces him at gunpoint to take him to this new facility.
-Cole finds the evidence of hacking and Murphy's absence, and the three, along with rookie cop Edwards intercept Travis.
-They manage to rescue Murphy and stop Travis and his men before he can take the weapons, but Edwards is killed with armor-piercing bullets during their pursuit.
+Cole finds the evidence of hacking and Murphy's absence, and the trio, along with rookie cop Edwards intercept Travis.
+They manage to rescue Murphy and engage in a shootout with Travis and his men before he can possess the weapons, but Edwards is killed by armor-piercing bullets during their pursuit.
+Travis also escapes.

 Getz provides information on a housing development owned by Travis's shell company.
-Riggs, Murtaugh, and Cole infiltrate the site at night and enter a gunfight.
-Riggs sets the construction site on fire and most of Travis' men are killed, while Travis wounds Cole.
-When Travis uses a bulldozer to chase down Riggs, using its blade as a bullet shield, Murtaugh tosses Daryl's gun, now loaded with the armor-piercing bullets, to Riggs, who shoots and kills Travis through the blade.
+Riggs, Murtaugh, and Cole infiltrate the site at night and find themselves in a gun battle.
+Riggs sets the construction site on fire and all of Travis' men are killed, while Travis wounds Cole.
+When Travis uses a bulldozer to chase down Riggs, using its blade as a bullet shield, Murtaugh tosses Darryl's gun, now loaded with the armor-piercing bullets, to Riggs, who shoots and kills Travis through the blade.
 After learning that Cole wore two layers of kevlar vests, Riggs admits his love for her as she is taken away in a chopper.

 The next day, Murtaugh's family is celebrating his retirement, when Murtaugh reveals to his family and Getz that he has decided to not sell the house and stay with the force, preserving his partnership with Riggs.